vincentliu98/Cell-Society/README.md

     * Implement a 2D grid of cells with flexible model (Game Of Life, Spreading Of Fire, Segregation, Wa-Tor), size (1-10000 cells), and shape (triangle, rectangle)
     * Display a dynamic line chart consisting the number of the each kind of cells
 * Configuration
-    * Read in an XML formatted file that contains the initial settings for a simulation
+    * Read in an XML formatted file that contains the initial settings for a simulation, either with values for all cells given, or with probabilities/concentrations for determining values randomly given.
     * Allow users to save the current parameters of the model and save it as an XML file.
 * Visualization
     * Display the current states of the 2D grid and animate the simulation from its initial state until the user stops it.